FABLE-3DXRD/xrd_simulator/README.rst

                           det_corner_2=np.array([142938.3, -38400., 38400.]))

-Next we go ahead and produce a sample:
+Next we go ahead and produce a sample, to do this we need to first define a mesh that describes the topology of the sample, in this example we make the sample shaped as a ball:

    .. code:: python